 SUI is primarily caused by a weakening or damage to the muscles and tissues that support the bladder and urethra.
 Common causes include childbirth, menopause, obesity, pelvic surgery, and chronic coughing.

-The main symptom of SUI is the unintentional leakage of urine during activities that exert pressure on the bladder.
+The main symptom of stress urinary incontinence is the unintentional leakage of urine during activities that exert pressure on the bladder.
 Women may experience urine leakage during exercise, lifting heavy objects, or even during everyday movements like bending over or laughing.

 Women are more commonly affected by SUI, especially those who have given birth vaginally, are in perimenopause or postmenopause, and have a history of pelvic organ prolapse.
 Other risk factors include obesity, chronic lung diseases, and certain medical conditions.